dg1223/dg1223/README.md

 ⚡ I’m currently working on a Data Engineering/ML project that retreives live CCTV feed from the 511ON website, generates a more meaningful dashboard showing the live feed and detects which cameras are malfunctioning.

-🔭 I also have **DevOps** experience.
+🔭 I am also proficient in **CI/CD**.
 Here's a demo of a simple [React Native app](https://play.google.com/store/apps/details?id=com.dg1223.gamchha) that I built for one of my clients.
 It can be [automatically deployed](https://github.com/dg1223/ci-cd-pipeline-play-store-deployment) to Play Store using CI/CD across development, staging and production environments.

 Please check out my pinned repositories to get an idea about some of my Data Engineering and Data Science projects.